 For successful Forex trading, it’s important to understand what the terms “overbought” and “oversold” mean.
 How do you identify overbought and oversold areas?
 How do you use them to your advantage?
 We’ll cover these issues and others in this article.

 Before reading the article and writing your questions in the comments section, I recommend to watch this video.
 It’s not long but covers the biggest part of questions on the topic.

 As you might’ve guessed from their names, the terms “overbought” and “oversold” have to do with something excessive, over-the-top.

-Overbought market is a situation when a price has reached its highest point and can’t go any higher.
+An overbought market is a situation when a price has reached its highest point and can’t go any higher.
 The demand for an underlying asset has been met.
-As a result, a price is about to go down.
+As a result, the price is about to go down.
 Oversold market is the complete opposite.
 It refers to a situation when a price has hit its lowest point and can’t go any lower.

-If there are no external factors affecting a trend, a market fluctuates between the overbought and oversold conditions.
+If no external factors are affecting a trend, a market fluctuates between the overbought and oversold conditions.

 - Let’s take a down-trending EUR/USD currency pair as an example.